What is the best way to get from Bangkok to Koh Chang?

 It’s worth bearing in mind that most Bangkok taxi drivers wont have ever driven to Trat before so you’ll have to have an idea of which direction you should be going in.
 The taxis also usually won’t go onto the island, they’ll drop you off at the pier and then head back to Bangkok.

-So you’ll still have to buy ferry tickets and then hop on a crowded songtaew to your resort.
-It’s probably best to leave getting to Koh Chang by public taxi to people who have travelled in Thailand before and know what to expect from a taxi driver.
+So you’ll still have to buy ferry tickets and then hop on a crowded songtaew (pick up truck taxi) to your resort.
+So, it’s probably best to leave getting to Koh Chang by public taxi to people who have travelled in Thailand before and know what to expect from the average taxi driver.

 Why take a Private Transfer by car or minibus?